|DIRECTOR||Professor Olwen Purduefirstname.lastname@example.org|

 Savannah Dodd is a PhD candidate in anthropology.
 Her research aims to understand the processes of constructing photography archives in Northern Ireland, focusing particularly on the employment of ethical regimes when decisions are made in the archival process.
 Furthermore, by investigating the meaning of truth in photography and in archives, the evidentiary quality of photographs, the affective force of photographs, and the relationships between photographs, archives, and memory, her PhD research will look at the impact of photography archives on how Northern Irish society creates narratives about its history.
 She is the founder and Director of the Photography Ethics Centre, which seeks to raise awareness of photography ethics through educational training programmes.

-Dr Pete Hodson passed his PhD in History at Queen's University Belfast in 2019.
+Dr Pete Hodson completed his PhD in History at Queen's University Belfast in 2019.
 His thesis adopted a comparative approach to examine the economic, social and cultural legacies of deindustrialisation in the Belfast shipbuilding and Durham coal industries.
 He is an oral historian with a particular interest in deindustrial narratives and the politics of urban regeneration, and published on these themes in a recent contribution to History Workshop Journal.
 His public history experience includes work with BBC Northern Ireland, The Conversation, QUOTE (Queen’s University Oral History, Technology and Ethics), Titanic Foundation and the National Museum of Industrial History, USA.

 Dr Sam Manning is a postdoctoral researcher on the AHRC funded European Cinema Audiences project.
 He was previously an AHRC research fellow at QUB researching the fifty-year history of Queen's Film Theatre.
 This project's outputs included a commemorative publication and a touring exhibition.
 He was recently published articles in Cultural and Social History and Media History.
 His forthcoming book, titled 'Cinemas and Cinema-Going in the United Kingdom: Decades of Decline 1945-65', will be published in the Royal Historical Society's New Historical Perspectives series.
 His public history experience includes work with BBC Northern Ireland, the McClay Library Special Collections and Archives, and QUOTE.
 He is currently chairperson of the Oral History Network of Ireland.
+He completed his PhD at Queen’s University Belfast in 2017.

 Matthew Stanton is a PhD History candidate studying Early-Modern British History.
 His thesis is titled 'Charisma and Controversy: Benjamin Keach (1640-1704) and the Debate about Congregational Song.'
 His research focus is Benjamin Keach (1640-1704) concerning his works in the hymn-controversy of the late seventeenth-century.
 There is a lack of scholarship focused on the development of this controversy, particularly regarding the previous singing disputes found in baptistic congregations.
 By identifying this as a gap in scholarship, he is looking into the origins of Baptist song.
 He also considers Keach's hymns by surveying their content and effect later felt by key eighteenth-century English hymn-writers such as Isaac Watts (1674-1748).
-He is the creator of the Benjamin Keach Journal, an online database, which can be found here.
+He is the creator of the Benjamin Keach Journal, an online database.

 Emma Taylor is a History PhD candidate in QUB, and recipient of the John Beecher Memorial Prize for best overall academic performance in the History MA.
 Her research project is titled 'Vanished Veterans: The multifaceted reasons for minimal historical representation and public commemoration of disguised female American Civil War memorialization.
 This includes battlefield, monuments, films, noverls, and podcasts.
 Concurrently, it analyses their position within Civil War historiography.
 When contrasted, their historiographical absence, and/or negative representation, highlights a significant discriminatory trend within the discipline of history.
-That is, the exclusionary practive of selecting who/what is deserving of a place in academic and public knowledge.
+That is, the exclusionary practice of selecting who/what is deserving of a place in academic and public knowledge.